 Why do we train women to sew?
 It lets us follow our mission; a mission to work with women in remote areas and create finished products in their villages to earn a better living.
 But what we actually get in return is so much more, let me tell you how much more.

 In 2014 when we plucked a few Taileu women from Nambak and sent them to learn to sew in Vientiane.
 We had no idea if they would gel as a working group, if they actually would be okay at sewing, or if they actually were that interested.
 Fortunately it was a success.
-Now we have a very lively group of three women who relish the income from sewing, and improved their houses, and livelihoods for their entire families.
+Now we have a very lively group of three women who relish the income from sewing.
+They all improved their houses, and livelihoods for their entire families.
 They have exceeded our expectations with products that stand the test in an international market place.
 I say we plucked because I had to rely on my weavers and a friend to suggest candidates, there was no formal selection.
 I was only confident of one outcome if they could sew, Ma Te Sai would be able to create unique products in the market place, fabricating items from beautiful handwoven naturally dyed Taileu cotton of their two villages.

 An unexpected outcome was how our business quickly grew whilst simultaneously developed long lasting relationships with an entire community, not just three sewers.
 This extended to weaving groups, as I spent more time in the village, I saw more traditional designs, and worked with different designs, some that tied in with our garments and homewares, some that were custom designs, we even worked with weavers to alter patterns for a more modern translation.
 And then there were the tourists we took to the villages, all the elderly women who would come to display anything they had woven, and a young entrepreneur and his family and homestay.